fvalka/aviators-desk-clock/README.md

 BCMT and ECET are calculated for the current local date day but shown in UTC.
 Therefore, BCMT or ECET can actually be on a different UTC day.

-Both are returned in fractional minutes, which are then rounded and converted to hours and minutes.
+Both are returned in fractional minutes, which are then floored and converted to hours and minutes.
 Therefore, a one-minute difference may be observed compared to other clocks or lists, depending on which treatment of seconds those sources choose.
+In this clock seconds are simply cut off, therefore for example 17:59:55 would be shown as 17:59 as would 17:59:01.

+Please also note that some other sources report BCMT and ECET for average years, which will also cause a difference.
+The Austrian AIP for example states that a difference of up to 3 minutes is possible between an actual and average year for the tabulated times (GEN 2.7-1.4).

 ## Customization